How to get a mortgage working in the cannabis industry

 Step 2: Receive Your Pre-Approval Letter

 Once we've verified your financial information—often on the same day—we'll send you a verified mortgage pre-approval letter.
-This letter confirms that you're ready to buy and demonstrates to sellers that you're a serious buyer.
+This letter confirms your readiness to buy and demonstrates to sellers that you're a serious buyer.
 (Why a verified mortgage pre-approval is better)

 Step 3: Close in 2 Weeks